Simoparn/fullstackopen-course-exercises/osa7/bloglist-extended/README.md

 -blog input form fields need headers or permanent placeholders -manual sorting for blogs is still unfinished (see blogReducer.js comments) -Considering forbidding empty author input field (now only empty URL and likes)

+## TODO, USER LIST
+-User list is not updated yet automatically when new blogs are added for users, this must be resolved a technique such as WebSocket etc.

 ## TODO, HTTP REQUESTS
 -Consider moving setToken for HTTP requests from to an appropriate action creator, instead of using it directly in rerenders (useEffect).